-QEI engineers developed the first integrated microprocessor based remote control system for its FMQ series of transmitters, thus eliminating the need for engineering intensive component integration.
+QEI engineers developed the first integrated QEI microprocessor based remote control system for its FMQ series of transmitters, thus eliminating QEI’s need for engineering intensive component integration.

 In 1990, QEI was awarded the contract to design and manufacture a 90 MHz, 50 kW RF amplifier for the AGS at Brookhaven National Laboratory.
-Since this first project, QEI has also designed and built custom RF amplifier systems for use by many scientific laboratories, including the U.S. Department of Energy, Brookhaven National Laboratory, Lawrence Berkeley National Laboratory, Duke University, and the Joint Institute for Nuclear Research.
-Recent projects have included ITER-INDIA and IUAC, to name a few.
+Since this first project, QEI has also designed and built custom Radio Frequency (RF) amplifier systems for use by many scientific laboratories, including the U.S. Department of Energy.
+QEI has also designed RF amplifier systems for Brookhaven National Laboratory, Lawrence Berkeley National Laboratory, Duke University, and the Joint Institute for Nuclear Research.
+Recent projects have included ITER-INDIA and IUAC.

-2004 marked QEI’s introduction of a unique line of RF amplifiers designed specifically for use in cyclotrons for the radio-pharmaceutical industry.
-This new design greatly enhanced safety, reliability, efficiency, and ease of maintenance while keeping cost under control.
-These amplifiers are currently in production for Siemens Medical Solutions and Advanced Biomarker Technology (ABT).
+2004 marked QEI’s introduction of a unique line of radio frequency (RF) amplifiers designed specifically for use in cyclotrons for the radio-pharmaceutical industry.
+This new QEI design greatly enhanced safety, reliability, efficiency, and ease of maintenance while keeping cost under control.
+These QEI RF amplifiers are currently in production for Siemens Medical Solutions and Advanced Biomarker Technology (ABT).

 In 2014, QEI introduced a full line of RF generators and automatic matching networks for the semiconductor industry.
 These systems are available in frequencies from 2-100 MHz, and power levels from 100 Watts to 10 kW.
 The uses for these systems include PECVD, Sputtering, Dielectric and Conductor Etch, ICP, and more.

-QEI corporation currently operations from its 14,000 square foot facility located in Williamstown, New Jersey.
-We design and manufacture all of the product lines in house.
+QEI Corporation currently operates from its 14,000 square foot facility located in Williamstown, New Jersey.
+QEI designs and manufactures all of its product lines in house.
 All QEI products are invented and developed by QEI engineers.